 You’re going to have to take recruitment seriously.
 What better time than the new year to start thinking of some new strategies?
-Here are some tips and trends you should know as you begin revamping your 2017 hiring mindset.
+Here are some tips for recruitment you should know as you begin revamping your 2017 hiring mindset.

 1. Early is better!
 If you don’t fill a position quickly, chances are it’s going to be a hassle for you.
 Indeed.com identified a tipping point at around 30 days of vacancy – that is, if you don’t fill that job in a month it’s probably going to be more than three months of nobody working for you.
 Get your brand out as early as possible, you’d rather have people wanting a position when nothing’s available than the other way around.